deepakkumar4321/App-Regulator/README.md

 -> getTime() :-> This function will record the input time set by the user.

--> lockingPeriod () :> This function will decide how much time the app will be closed after reciveing alert.
+-> lockingPeriod () :> This function will decide how long the app will be closed after reciveing alert.

 ->eventHandler() :-> This function will handle the background running time and process.